All links are created equal, right?

 Google’s spiders crawl Alexa.com all the time.
 When you input your site URL on Alexa and look up the metrics, Alexa adds a new, optimized page to the database:

-When Google next crawls the Alexa site, your new content will be picked up as well.how Google uses social signals to determine rankings.
+When Google next crawls the Alexa site, your new content will be picked up by search engines as well.how Google uses social signals to determine rankings.
 In essence, social media helps with faster indexing and visibility.
+The right content is like a Google press release getting your recognized.

 Getting strong social signals suggests to Google that people find your content useful and choose to share it.
-That can help Google rate your content, which means that by the time you start building inbound links to it, those links will be natural.
+That can help Google rate your high quality content, which means that by the time you start building inbound links to it, any website link becomes natural.

 To build social signals, I recommend that you share your post on Google+ (it’s a no-brainer, since it’s Google’s own network).